High-speed multimedia radio: Capabilities

 HSMM can support most of the traffic that the Internet currently does, including video chat, voice, instant messaging, email, the Web (HTTP), file transfer (FTP), and forums.
 The only differences being that with HSMM, such services are community instead of commercially implemented and it is mostly wireless.
 HSMM can even be connected to the Internet and used for web surfing, although because of the FCC regulations on permitted content, this is done only when directly used for ham radio activities (under Part 97).
 Using high gain directional antennas and amplifiers, reliable long-distance wireless links over many miles are possible and only limited by propagation and the radio horizon.

 Bandwidths and Speeds

 HSMM networks most-often use professional hardware with narrower channel bandwidths such as 5 or 10 MHz to help increase range.
 It is common for networks to use channel -2 with a 5 MHz bandwidth.
-For long-range links extending outside of metropolitan areas 802.11b DSSS modulations or 802.11ah (900 MHz) equipment can be used, further increasing range at the cost of speed.
+For long-range links extending outside of metropolitan areas 802.11b DSSS modulations, 802.11g BPSK/QPSK, or 802.11ah (900 MHz) equipment can be used, further increasing range at the cost of speed.